 - 6.3.4 Moor Court at the western end of Moor Court Lane appears mid 19th century but probably replaced an earlier farm house on this site.
 It is a large 2 storey brick house with a plain tile roof.
 Prominent gables, high chimneys and hood mouldings to large 1st floor gable windows all emphasise its status.
-The farm buildings located to its east seem to date from late 19th century.

-- 6.3.5 Numbers 1 and 2 Moorcourt

-Lane are large solid semidetached brick built cottages

-dating from the late 19th

-century with traditional 16pane sashes, central chimney

-stack and half hipped gables to

-slate roof.
-The entrances are

-on the side which mark a

-departure from the traditional

-layout one might expect.
+The farm buildings located to its east seem to date from late 19th century. - 6.3.5 Numbers 1 and 2 Moorcourt Lane are large solid semidetached brick built cottages dating from the late 19th century with traditional 16pane sashes, central chimney stack and half hipped gables to slate roof.
+The entrances are on the side which mark a departure from the traditional layout one might expect.

-- have segmental headed openings with a band of blue brick.
+- 6.3.6 Church Farm Cottages in the trackway off Woodman Lane is a row of three two-storey brick cottages with blue brick banding and a slate roof.
+The mid-19th century cottages have dormer windows on the upper floor and all windows have segmental headed openings with a band of blue brick.
 The left hand cottage has a brick front porch with a steeply pitched slate roof.
 The adjoining section of historic barn is also included as a 'positive' building, although somewhat subsumed within modern agricultural buildings of no merit. - 6.3.7 The Post House in Woodman Lane was rebuilt in 1864 after a fire which destroyed several adjacent cottages.
 The building was previously the Post Office and village stores but it is now a private house.
 The ground floor windows on the front are contained within canted bays and the door is set in a round headed arch in the central bay.
 On the first floor the windows are sashes while on the ground floor there are casements.
 The slate roof is hipped.

-6.3.8 The Well House and adjacent K6 telephone box are also considered positive buildings.
-The telephone box is the 1935 Sir Giles Gilbert Scott design which was introduced throughout the country to commemorate the Silver is a porch over the door Rudgewick is joined to Wheatlands but unfortunately has been much altered, its thatched roof having been replaced with concrete tiles in 1925.

-- Jubilee of King George V.

-- 6.3.9 Sparsholt Manor dates from 1928 and was designed by Inigo Triggs, a notable 'arts and crafts' style architect who also designed the garden as well.
-Other buildings by the architect are listed, so at time of writing the City Council is waiting to hear from the Department for Culture Media and Sport whether Sparsholt Manor is listable.

-- 6.3.10 The Plough Inn, on the eastern edge of the conservation area, is early 19th century although it has been much extended since then.
+- 6.3.8 The Well House and adjacent K6 telephone box are also considered positive buildings.
+The telephone box is the 1935 Sir Giles Gilbert Scott design which was introduced throughout the country to commemorate the Silver Jubilee of King George V. - 6.3.9 Sparsholt Manor dates from 1928 and was designed by Inigo Triggs, a notable 'arts and crafts' style architect who also designed the garden as well.
+Other buildings by the architect are listed, so at time of writing the City Council is waiting to hear from the Department for Culture Media and Sport whether Sparsholt Manor is listable. - 6.3.10 The Plough Inn, on the eastern edge of the conservation area, is early 19th century although it has been much extended since then.
 The roof is hipped and tiled and there is also a tiled porch above the door.
 The original building is stuccoed and has two storeys.
-There is also a two storey extension to the east and a more recent one storey flat roofed extension to the rear (north).
-The pub has an excellent hand painted sign on a post at its entrance depicting a traditional plough

-- 6.3.11 Wheatlands in lower

-Woodman Lane is a semidetached two-storey brick

-cottage dating from the 16th or

-17th centuries.
-The brick walls

-are whitewashed and roof is

-thatched with eyebrow

-dormers.
-All the windows are

-modern casements and there.
+There is also a two storev extension to the east and a more recent one storey flat roofed extension to the rear (north).
+The pub has an excellent hand painted sign on a post at its entrance depicting a traditional plough - 6.3.11 Wheatlands in lower Woodman Lane is a semidetached two-storey brick cottage dating from the 16th or 17th centuries.
+The brick walls are whitewashed and roof is thatched with eyebrow dormers.
+All the windows are modern casements and there.

-- 6.4 Neutral and negative buildings

-- 6.4.1 As part of the appraisal process, all buildings were assessed for their contribution to the character and appearance of the